bootphon/torchdtw/README.md

 # PyTorch DTW C++ extension

-Simple DTW implementation in native PyTorch, with CPU and CUDA backends.
+Dynamic time warping in native PyTorch, with CPU and CUDA backends.

 ```bash
 pip install torchdtw
 ```

-Requires PyTorch >= 2.10.
-Developed using the PyTorch 2.10 Stable ABI, compiled with instructions for CUDA cards between Volta and Blackwell generations.
+This package requires PyTorch 2.10 or later.
+It is developed using the PyTorch 2.10 Stable ABI, and compiled with instructions for CUDA cards from Volta to Blackwell.

-Was developed for fastabx, but can be used in other projects.
-Exact version, no plans to add approximations or soft-DTW.
+This was developed for the [fastabx](https://github.com/bootphon/fastabx), but it can be used in other projects.
+Only the exact DTW is implemented, there is no plan to add variants.

 ## Usage